 When I got my driver's license at 17, it was great.
 Sunday's are always tough because of the size of the papers (now not so much).
 Advertisements, comic pages etc, really bulked up the paper.
 Dad let me use our station wagon on Sunday deliveries.
-I worked a deal with four other carriers where I'd drive all the routes and they would throw the papers.
+I worked a deal with three other carriers where I'd drive all the routes and they would throw the papers.
 The wagon had a drop down back/hatch they could stand on.
 One on each side and the third guy would feed them the papers and they would throw as I drove down the middle of the street at 5 am.
 Today we would be arrested!

 When I turned 17, more opportunities opened up.
 My Dad worked for a steel mill operation and the summers were their busy time.
 They usually closed down mostly in the Winter months, but Summer it was 24 X 7 operations.
 Not ashamed to use a bit of parental influence, I got a summer job as a laborer and joined the National Steel Workers Union!